zhuzhuyule/autogateway/README_EN.md

 - Replace `https://api.anthropic.com` with `http://localhost:3001/proxy/anthropic`
 - Replace the original API Key in `x-api-key` header with unified authentication key `sk-123456` (default value)
-- No need to manually set `anthropic-version` header, the proxy will add it automatically

 #### 6. Supported Interfaces